nus-cs2113-AY2223S1/tp/docs/team/chydarren.md

     * Highlights: This enhancement increases flexibility in the listing of transactions and provides convenience for users to quickly look up the transactions.

-* **New Feature**: Added the ability to list transactions by the last N days, weeks or months.
+* **New Feature**: Added the ability to retrieve transactions by the last N days, weeks or months.
     * What it does: Allows the users to list transactions that have occurred in the past by a specific date interval without having to specify the exact dates.
     * Justification: This feature improves the filtering of transactions that was previously restricted to a specific